If you are an introvert, thinking that you are not that successful at work, I understand you!

-Introverts are usually shy and are not as much confident as extroverts are.
-While many people believe in this notion, I think that it is not entirely true.
+Introverts are usually shy and are not as confident as extroverts are.
+While many people believe in this notion, it is not entirely true.
 Humans are built in different ways, and not everyone is supposed to be equally confident naturally.

-People with an extrovert nature tend to present themselves better, leaving the introverts feeling low about themselves.
+People with an extrovert nature tend to present themselves better, leaving introverts feeling low about themselves.

-But you need to know that introverts also have the ability to be as confident as others, just that it does not come off instantly.
+But you need to know that introverts also can be as confident as others, just that it does not come off instantly.

 As introverts, shyness is not only limited to presentations or meetings but also conversations and brainstorming sessions.